fabian-sp/GGLasso/paper/paper.md

 - Proposing a uniform framework for solving Graphical Lasso problems.
 - Providing solvers for Group Graphical Lasso problems (with and without latent variables).
 - Providing a solver for -- what we call -- *nonconforming GGL* problems where not all variables are contained in every instance.
 We demonstrate a usecase of such a formulation in the context of microbial consensus networks.
-- Implementing a block-wise ADMM solver for SGL problems following [@Witten2011] as well as proximal point solvers FGL and GGL problems.
+- Implementing a block-wise ADMM solver for SGL problems following [@Witten2011] as well as proximal point solvers for FGL and GGL problems [@Zhang2019; @Zhang2020].

 In the table below we give an overview of existing functionalities and the `GGLasso` package.